rmetzger/qcon-workshop/devEnvSetup.md

 #### Build your Flink quickstart project

-In order to test the generated project and to download all required dependencies run the following command in the `flink-java-project` (`flink-scala-project` for Scala projects) folder.
+In order to test the generated project and to download all required dependencies run the following command in the `flink-workshop` folder.

 ~~~bash
 mvn clean package